 "What?"
 I asked with a mix of suspicion and agitation in my voice.

 "Him..."
-Karmen muttered in a tone that was different from her usual voice, which was monotone and devoid-of-energy.
+Karmen muttered in a tone that was different from usual.

 "What?"
 I repeated, more suspiciously than before, and I came over to look out the window.
-From the view, I could see various people coming and going, a few warriors sparing, others bringing along equipment and weaponry.
+From the view to outside the village's training center in which we stood, I could see various people coming and going, a few warriors sparing, others bringing along equipment and weaponry.
 And sure enough, there was the person of her admiring.

-A tall bearded man, medium build, dressed in ordinary clothes.
+A tall bearded man, medium build, dressed in ordinary Norse garb.
 He was currently lifting some heavy metal spikes onto a cart for an elder who was helpless to do so.
-His short sleeve garb showed off flexing strong-built arms.
+His short sleeves showed off flexing strong-built arms.

 "I mean, I’ve seen worse..."
 I said aloofly.
-I tried to view the man from a somewhat distant perspective, but I guess I could see where she was coming from.
+I viewed the man from a somewhat distant perspective, but I guess I could see where she was coming from.

-"All the women in the village have their sights set on him for his strong arms and luxurious beard.
-They say he’s the ideal man."
+Karmen's voice went back to being monotone and somehow devoid of emotion.
+"All the women in the village have their sights set on him for his strong muscles and luxurious beard.
+'Say that he’s the ideal man."

-"Well, that's good, because some men are worth the risk... and that man is mine."
+"Well, that's good, because some men are worth the risk... and that man will soon be mine."

 I set something down abruptly.
 "Do you hear yourself when you’re talking?"

 Karmen cut off my inquiry.
-"Wait, I think he's coming our way."
+"Wait a minute, I think he's coming our way."

 "Now you're just hallucinating."

-Karmen finally departed from the window seal and began to do what we were actually tasked with doing for the day.
+Karmen finally departed from the window and began work on what we were actually tasked with doing for the day.
 "Come on.
-Let's clean up this mess of yours before he arrives."
-Karmen spoke these words with no audible cue of interest or vigor.
+Let's clean up this mess of yours before he gets here!"

 "This mess of ours, you mean."
-I couldn't hold back the comment and began clearing off the table top.
+I couldn't hold back the comment and tried to act nonchalant as I cleared off a counter top.

 Too soon for us to make any real progress, the door swung open.

-"Hello there, ladies."
-It was the aforementioned bearded man, holding a bag of tools in one hand.
-"I was just taking care of my daily repairs for the day, got distracted helping an old lady with some lifting when I saw you.
-I remembered someone saying something about a table here that needed to be fixed.
+"Hello ladies."
+It was the aforementioned bearded man, holding a bag of steel and iron tools in one hand.
+"I was just taking care of some local repairs around the village, got distracted helping an elder woman with some lifting when I saw you.
+I remembered someone saying to me something about a table here that needed to be fixed.
 Would now be a good time for me to take a look at that for you?"

-"Well, we're actually kind of in the middle of somethi--"
+"Well, we're actually kind of in the middle of--"

 "I'm Liam by the way.
 Liam Erkens."
 His voice was a little higher in tone than I had expected.
 So it was the beard that made him look a little older than he was.
-Unlike the deep gravely voice I had conjured up in my mind upon first impression, his voice sounded layed back and casual, even a little friendly.
+Unlike the deep gravely voice I had conjured up in my mind upon first glance, his voice sounded laid back and casual, even a bit inviting.
 That placed him at around his mid-twenties, the same as Karmen and I.

-"I'm Karmen Su," Karmen said before gesturing to me. "... and this is my roommate Yrsa Dalgaard."
+"I'm Karmen Su," Karmen said, then gestured to me with slender hands. "... and this is my roommate Yrsa Dalgaard."

-"Nice to meet you, Erkens."
-I hesitantly shook his hand.
+"Nice to meet you...
+Erkens."
+I hesitantly and slowly shook his hand.

-There was a small pause where no words were spoken.
+There was a small pause in which no words were spoken.

 "The table's inside."
-I changed the subject back to the topic at hand with a gesture into the dorm.
+I reverted the subject back to the topic at hand with a gesture into the vast Viking training center building's caretakers dorm I currently (and quite possibly reluctantly) call home.

 Add new comment